adamakhtar/hightower/README.md

 ## Shortcomings and the future

 Currently when a user is added to a segment they remain there permanently even if their behavior changes to the one you originally defined.
-In terms of reacting to behavior this has no impact as users are still responded to on entry and are protected from being responded to more than oncee.
+In terms of reacting to behavior this has no impact as users are still responded to on entry and are protected from being responded to more than once.

 But it does mean the users you see in the segments dashboard may not actually still match the behavior you defined..
 This is something I'll tackle in the next version.